TloSmallpotato/tinyreader/docs/REVENUECAT_QUICKSTART.md

 ## Congratulations! 🎉

-Your freemium subscription model is now set up!
-Users can:
+Your RevenueCat integration is complete!
+Users can now:

 - ✅ Start with free tier (20 words, 10 books, 1 child)
-- ✅ See their usage and limits
+- ✅ See their usage and limits with progress bars
-- ✅ Upgrade to Plus for unlimited access
+- ✅ Upgrade to Pro via native paywall
+- ✅ Choose between monthly and yearly subscriptions
+- ✅ Manage subscriptions via Customer Center
 - ✅ Restore purchases on new devices
+- ✅ Get unlimited access to all features

 Happy monetizing! 💰